« | Home | »

 New Church Greeters are Nervous

-For them, it can be a little embarrassing to say “I don’t know how to do this.”
+It can be a little awkward to say “I don’t know how to do this.”

-What do I say to people coming into the church?
+What do I say to the visitors or members?

 Thus, in the privacy of their own home, these new church greeters search the Internet for

-So let me share some possible starting scripts that you can use yourself, or develop more fully into a resource you can use at your church.
+You could develop this list more fully into a resource you can use at your church.

-You can give your new greeter permission to mess up.
-Consider these as guidance to offer them.
+Also, give your new greeter permission to mess up.

 Greeting Church Visitors at Entrances: